What is Shipwire?

 Meakem Becker Venture Capital

-Meakem Becker Venture Capital is a venture capital fund that has completed its investment period but has achieved notable success with portfolio companies like Shipwire, indicating a strong track record in identifying and supporting promising technology ventures.
+Meakem Becker Venture Capital is a venture capital fund that has completed its investment period.
+They have a history of successful exits, including Shipwire's acquisition by Ingram Micro, indicating a focus on identifying and nurturing high-growth technology companies.

 Newell Rubbermaid

-Newell Brands, a global consumer goods conglomerate, has invested in Shipwire, suggesting a strategic interest in logistics and supply chain technology to complement its diverse product portfolio.
+Newell Brands, formerly Newell Rubbermaid, is a global consumer goods conglomerate.
+Their investment in Shipwire suggests a strategic interest in logistics and supply chain technology to enhance their own operational efficiencies or explore new market synergies.

 eBay